Most platforms today are built around a simple idea: more is better.

 More connections, more content, more reactions, more visibility.

-The problem is this logic, over time, has been shown to nudge people toward comparison, performance, and constant low-level distraction; with research suggesting that algorithm-driven feeds reward the kind of emotional intensity that leads to anxiety, fatigue, and diminished wellbeing.
+The problem is this logic, over time, has been shown to nudge people toward comparison, performance, and constant low-level distraction; with research showing that algorithm-driven feeds tend to amplify emotional intensity at the expense of wellbeing.

 Natality offers something different…